Coherent Springer theory and the categorical Deligne-Langlands correspondence: Traces of representations of convolution categories

-We have seen in Theorem~\ref{ThmHH} that the affine Hecke algebra $\Haff$ is identified with the Hochschild homology of the affine Hecke category $\Hcat=\Coh(\cZ/\GG)$.
-In this section we use tools from derived algebraic geometry to explain why this is a useful realization.
-Namely, the geometric realization of Hochschild homology via derived loop spaces implies a realization of the affine Hecke algebra as endomorphisms of a coherent sheaf on the loop space of the Steinberg variety, the {\em coherent Springer sheaf}, and hence a localization description of its category of modules as a category of coherent sheaves.
-We also explain the role of this realization from the perspective of the theory of categorical traces.
+We have seen in Theorem~\ref{ThmHH} that the affine Hecke algebra $\Haff$ is identified with the Hochschild homology of the (mixed) affine Hecke category $\Hcat^\mix=\Coh(\cZ/\GG)$.
+In this section we describe a general theory of categorical traces in derived algebraic geometry to explain why this is a useful realization.
+Namely, as an application we will see in Section \ref{section coherent springer} that the geometric realization of Hochschild homology via derived loop spaces implies a realization of the affine Hecke algebra as endomorphisms of the {\em coherent Springer sheaf}, a certain coherent sheaf on the loop space of the stacky nilpotent cone.
+Hence, we deduce a localization description of the category of modules for the affine Hecke algebra as the category of coherent sheaves generated by the coherent Springer sheaf.